How to Get Ahead of Your Finances With the EveryDollar Budget

 Another convenient feature on EveryDollar is the ability to plan.
-Start planning for the next month by Click the downward-pointing arrow next to the current month at the top of the screen to plan ahead for the next month.
+Start planning for the next month by clicking the downward-pointing arrow next to the current month at the top of the screen.
 Select the month you want to track and click the "Start tracking this month" button.

 EveryDollar will copy the information from the current month to the new month you're budgeting for.
 Then, you can make all the necessary adjustments to the expenses.

 As of May 2022, users can access either a free or paid, premium version of the EveryDollar app.
 As previously noted, however, many of the tool’s most useful features are locked behind the paid version.

 Sure, that's just around $10 per month, depending on your plan, but for someone who's already likely on a tight budget, that's a pretty penny to shell out.
 Three-month and six-month Ramsey+ plans are also available, but they will cost you even more on a per-month basis.

 It’s worth noting you can get a similar system from Mint for free.
 Sure, Mint lacks BabySteps and Financial Peace University, but it has goal setting and automatic transaction importing for free.